ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 ### 4. Install MySQL8 as a service

 Save the following as a batch file somewhere on your computer and then run it **as administrator**.
 It is advised to launch this from within a command prompt (also ran as administrator) so you can debug potential errors as it runs.
 When prompted for passwords, enter the MySQL root password.
-The MySQL root password is stored on the ISIS sharepoint, which you will need access to.
+The MySQL root password is stored in the IBEX password vault, which you will need access to (talk to someone in the team to get added).

 ```
 sc stop MYSQL80 > nul